MAVERIC-ThinkNXT-LIMITED/DigitalThinkNxtAssessment/README.md

   During the course of both Springboot as well as React/Angular training we need to have demos at regular intervals.
 Frequency of which can be as follows:
     - First week Thursday, Second week's Tuesday and a final demo on Second week's Friday.
 Incase if there is any slippage due to some genuine issue then Third week's Wednesday and Friday can be used.

-# For reference materials please refer below link:
+# Link to reference materials:

+Go through the videos and blogs listed in the below github page to get the necessary knowledge required to complete the assignment

 https://github.com/MAVERIC-ThinkNXT-LIMITED/topics-materials